metaphysics degree

 The student will study ancient metaphysics, cultures and history.

 The student will progress up to more modern beliefs and cultures, including new thought and new age cultures.
-Research information on these topics is readily found on the internet or in a public library.
-Additional information can be found on the ICMT Online Student Center website.
+Further research information on these topics is readily found on the internet or in a public library.
+Additional information available d on the ICMT Online Campus Library.

 Assignment 1: A three to five page paper is required on the subject.